QEDK/configparser-rs/README.md

 # configparser [![Build Status](https://travis-ci.com/QEDK/configparser-rs.svg?branch=master)](https://travis-ci.com/QEDK/configparser-rs)
 A simple configuration parsing utility with no dependencies built on Rust.

-`configparser` works on a subset of ini configuration syntax.
+`configparser` works on a subset of ini configuration syntax (for now).
 It is inspired by Python's `configparser`.

 The current release is experimental, this means that future releases will be swift until we reach `stable` (1.0.0).
 The codebase is thus subject to change for now.

-# ini-style configuration
+## ini-style configuration

 Most `ini` files look something like this (but they don't need to be `.ini` files obviously):
 ```yaml